chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/using-the-tag-history-api.md

 ## Calling the API

-Once you have your token available, you can run a `curl` query passing on your token within an `Authorization: bearer` header to the following endpoint:
+Once you have your token available, you can run a `curl` query passing on your token within an `Authorization: Bearer` header to the appropriate endpoint.

+### For Public Images

+For public images use this endpoint:

 ```
 https://cgr.dev/v2/chainguard/IMAGE_NAME/_chainguard/history/IMAGE_TAG